perlajarillo/true-relief-firstPrototype/README.md

+# First prototype of True Relief

+This prototype was developed for demo purposes at the begining of 2018.
+The new and improved prototype is available at https://github.com/perlajarillo/true-relief

 **Edit a file, create a new file, and clone from Bitbucket in under 2 minutes**

 When you're done, you can delete the content in this README and update the file with details for others getting started with your repository.